joshtynjala/actionscript-3.0-developers-guide/text/using-the-text-layout-framework.md

 The ability to select or edit text is controlled at the text flow level.
 Every instance of the TextFlow class has an associated interaction manager.
-You can access a TextFlow object’s interaction manager through the object’s `TextFlow.interactionManager` property.
+You can access a TextFlow object's interaction manager through the object's `TextFlow.interactionManager` property.
 To enable text selection, assign an instance of the SelectionManager class to the `interactionManager` property.
 To enable both text selection and editing, assign an instance of the EditManager